Add Token Information on Moonscan¶

 Verifying Contract Source Code¶

 You can verify your contract source code a couple of ways.
-You can directly verify it from Moonscan, or if you developed the contract with Hardhat or Truffle, you can also use their corresponding Etherscan plugins.
+You can directly verify it from Moonscan, or if you developed the contract with Hardhat or Foundry, you can also use their corresponding Etherscan integrations.

 To verify your contract source code directly from Moonscan, you can click on the tool link.